 Mentoring and training have been a hallmark of Dr. Hassel’s career.
 He has served on thesis committees for more than 60 students and has been a primary mentor to 33 postdoctoral, graduate and undergraduate trainees.
 He is Director of the Molecular Microbiology and Immunology graduate program, has taught in nine graduate and medical school courses and was awarded the GPILS Teacher of the Year in 2013.
 He serves leadership roles in several additional UMB training programs including as PI of the Nathan Schnaper undergraduate Intern Program in translational cancer research and as Funding and Sustainability Director for the NCI-funded UMB Continuing Umbrella of Research Experience (CURE) minority STEM education pipeline.
 Dr. Hassel has served active roles on several minority-focused training programs including the BUILD/ASCEND and MBRS Rise undergraduate minority research programs at Morgan State University, the Pre-Marc-U-STARs and Meyerhoff Scholars programs at UMBC.
 Dr. Hassel’s prior mentoring and training experiences are ideal for his role an IDP Team Member.
 His primary role in the program will be to ensure that PREP scholars are striving to meet their goals and strengthening their skills.
 He will attend PIFS and counsel scholars.
 He will oversee the summer social activities.

-Leanne Simington is the Academic Program Specialist.
+Leanne Simington is a Contracts and Grants Coordinator.
 She provides day to day assistance with STAR-PREP including managing the webpage, recruiting, advertising, scheduling events, and answering questions from prospective scholars.
 She is also assisting with other training grants in the Greenebaum Comprehensive Cancer Center.